Meet our team

 Mine Nang

-Community Manager and FundraiserAfghanistan & GermanyMine Nang
+Co-Director, Community and ProgrammingAfghanistan & GermanyMine Nang

 Having studied in Maastricht, Istanbul and Lund, Mine holds a BA in European Studies and a MA in Middle Eastern Studies.
 After gaining work experience abroad, she settled in Berlin in 2017.
 Since then she has been working in political communication, project management and fundraising for non-profits.
 She is passionate about politics, bringing people together and creating space of belonging for marginalized communities in Berlin.